defndaines/env/aws-notes.md

   - Can add auto-scaling based upon RCU and WCU target utilization
 - On-Demand Mode
   - scales based upon reads/writes, so pay for what you use
-  - about 2–3x more expensive, but great for unpredicatable workloads
+  - about 2–3x more expensive, but great for unpredictable workloads

 DynamoDB Accelerator (DAX)
-- Seemless in-memory cache for DynamoDB
+- Seamless in-memory cache for DynamoDB
 - Helps solve read congestion by caching
 - microsecond latency for cached data
 - Doesn't require any changes to application logic